pascalpdx/brainsilo.org/content/donate.md

 ## Tax Receipt

-Since we're a 501\(c\)3 organization, we can offer tax receipts for donations we accept and that are valued.
+Since we're a 501\(c\)3 organization, we can offer tax receipts for valid donations we accept and that are valued.
+Tax receipts are for relatively large donations.
+If you donate some post-its(R), we're not going to give you a tax receipt.

 *If you want a tax receipt for your donation, please let us know otherwise no receipt will be issued!*